 How cool would it be to fly high over the city for a private bird’s-eye-view tour?
 One of the coolest adult things to do in Orlando is to book a helicopter tour that flies above landmarks like Sea World, Universal Studios, and Lake Toho.
 It’s a flight that lasts up to 25 minutes and is such an awesome date idea.

-Wekiwa Springs State Park is approximately 30 minutes north of Orlando.
-There are so many wonderful activities to enjoy there from riding horses, to camping, to having an outdoor picnic.
+Rock Springs is in Apopka, Florida approximately 30 minutes north of Orlando.
+There are so many wonderful activities to enjoy in this nature-filled park.
+Why not see things from the water?

 5. Get Brunch on Park Avenue